Barriers for Learning in an Evolving World: Mathematical Understanding of Loss of Plasticity: LoP Manifolds: Traps for Gradient Descent

 Note that both LoP manifolds $\mathcal{M}_F$ and $\mathcal{M}_C$ are defined as linear LoP manifolds in the sense of \cref{def:lop}.
 Formal proofs and further details are provided in \cref{app:cloning_manifold_details}.

 \paragraph{Proof idea.} \emph{Frozen units.} If a unit stays in a regime with $f'(z_v)=0$ for all finite inputs (e.g., $\tanh$ with very large $\lVert\theta_{\mathrm{in}}(v)\rVert$ or ReLU with a large negative bias), then $\partial \mathcal{L}/\partial \theta_{\mathrm{in}}(v)\approx 0$; its incoming parameters are fixed, so updates are tangent to $\mathcal{M}_F$.\ \emph{Cloning via redistribution.} The key idea the row/column-sum equalities mean total incoming/outgoing weight from/to any block is redistributed within each block pair $(S_i,S_j)$.
 Thus, the total contribution to the forward and backward of each unit within a block remains identical, implying the forward and backward cloning (properties (i) and (ii)) within blocks.
 Thus, per-edge gradients $d\mathcal{L}/d\theta_{uv}=h(u)\,\delta(v),$ are therefore by forward and backward symmetries across the blocks the gradients will be constant for any two units in these blocks $(u,v)\in S_i\times S_j$.
 These block-wise constant gradients trivially satisfy the row-sum and column-sum equalities, and hence are tangent to $\mathcal{M}_C$, and first-order updates remain on both manifolds. \begin{remark} It is important to note that the Duplicate Manifold $\mathcal{M}_D$ (defined formally via Incoming and Outgoing Equitable partitions in \cref{app:cloning_manifold_details}) represents a significant generalization of the cloning concepts typically discussed in literature.
 Prior analyses of singularities \citep{fukumizu2000local} or invariant sets \citep{chen2023stochastic} generally define cloned units by requiring their associated weights to be strictly identical (the block-wise constant condition in our terminology).
 Our framework proves that invariance under gradient descent holds even under the relaxed condition of equitability, where individual weights may differ as long as specific incoming and outgoing sums are maintained.
 This significantly broadens the class of structures identified as LoP manifolds. \end{remark} \begin{remark} The cloning LoP manifold naturally lends itself to gradient descent and stochastic gradient descent, regardless of the order which we process the samples, will remain strictly within the manifold.
 This extends to virtually all variations of gradient descent based optimizations, namely Stochastic Gradient Descent (SGD), SGD with momentum, and Adam, as long as the optimizer is initialized at the onset of cloning.
-The only exception to this is weigh decay which could break some symmetries.
-This fact can be empirically observed across our cloning experiments, showing that across a wide range of optimization schemes the model remains trapped onto to the LoP manifold. \end{remark} Remarkably, the theorem admits a \emph{modular} version, which allows us to create practical cloning certificate for modern architectures (see \cref{app:modular_cloning} for more details). \begin{theorem}[Modular Cloning (informal)] This cloning property can be decomposed modularly.
-If a network is composed of individual modules (e.g., layers or blocks), and each module locally satisfies the cloning invariance properties—namely, (1) cloned inputs produce cloned outputs (Forward Invariance), (2) cloned backward signals at the outputs produce cloned backward signals at the inputs (Backward Invariance), and (3) gradient updates preserve these invariances (Persistence)—then the entire network resides on a cloning manifold, provided the cloning profiles (partitions) are consistent at the interfaces between modules. \end{theorem}
+The only exception to this is weight decay which could break some symmetries.
+This fact can be empirically observed across our cloning experiments, showing that across a wide range of optimization schemes the model remains trapped onto to the LoP manifold. \end{remark}